 This interesting commercial was directed for Havells by the noted film-maker, Anurag Basu.
 The electrical goods maker Havells was then creating a campaign to renew its proposition of providing a ‘shockproof’ life.
 This commercial vastly helped the brand in building a large consumer portfolio for its products such as MCBs and RCCBs, that were erstwhile considered complete B2B categories.

-Though, depicted with great comic sense, the commercial was undoubtedly signifying an important message, related to the home safety against the dangers of electrocutions, short circuits and electrical fires, mainly caused due to a faulty wiring or earth faults.
+Though, depicted with great comic sense, the commercial was undoubtedly signifying an important message, related to the home safety against the dangers of electrocutions, short circuits and electrical fires, mainly caused due to faulty wiring or earth faults.
 Therefore, it is important for every one of us to understand what is RCCB and how will it help in ensuring electrical safety at our houses.

 What is a RCCB?

 Residual Current Circuit Breaker (RCCB) is a differential current sensing device used to protect a low voltage circuit in case of a leakage fault.
 It is sometimes also known as Residual Current Device (RCD).
-It contains a switch device that switches off (in a fraction of a second), whenever the current leaks out and does not return back through netural.
+It contains a switch device that switches off (in a fraction of a second), whenever the current leaks out and does not return back through neutral.
 The RCCB provides protection from small current leakage arising due to accidental touch by human being or insulation failure, which is not possible by MCB or fuse alone.

 Why RCCB when MCB is already provided?